dockup/chatops_deployer/README.md

 **All commands need to be run as the root user**
 So it's best if you can run this on a dedicated disposable server.

-1. virtualbox - For creating isolated VMs for each project
-3. docker-machine - For starting docker daemons on VMs
-2. docker-compose - For running multi-container apps using docker daemons on VMs
+2. docker-compose - For running multi-container apps
 4. nginx - For setting up a subdomain for each deployment

 TODO: setup script to install requirements on Ubuntu 14.04